-To make carbon sequestration mainstream, businesses are needed to bring about substantial changes and to embed them permanently in the food supply chain.
+To make carbon sequestration mainstream, businesses are needed to bring about substantial changes and embed them permanently in the food supply chain.
 Businesses also communicate the message to consumers.
 Cooperation between the scientific community and companies is important so that science can produce solutions that are necessary and can be implemented in practice.
 The results of the scientific community are of interest to participating companies, as companies need to be able to base their sustainability work on researched knowledge.
 In the project, the companies also learn about the farmers’ needs and farmers learn about the expectations of the companies.

-The first carbon farmed product has been launched by Altia, and Sinebrychoff is preparing a carbon farmed beer.
+The first carbon farmed product has been launched by Anora, and Sinebrychoff’s Christmas beer 2021 came from a Carbon Action farm.
 Gofore aims to support Carbon Action by harnessing digitalization for regenerative agriculture.
 Berner develops its product portfolio so that it supports farming methods that promote soil health and carbon sequestration.
-The S-group supports Carbon Action research, as scientific verification of soil carbon storage is one of the missing steps in advancing carbon offsets.
+The S-group supported Carbon Action research, as scientific verification of soil carbon storage is one of the missing steps in advancing carbon offsets.